Auto-updates

 So I asked Claude to build me a download server.
 Then I read every line,

-hardened the uploads, added ClamAV, and ran her against my own stack at
+hardened the uploads, added ClamAV, added Ed25519, and ran her against my own stack at

 jenni.noschmarrn.dev for months.